hafizrauf/TableDC/README.md

 ## Steps for Reproducing Results

-This demo outlines steps to reproduce results for schema inference and entity resolution with TableDC.
+This demo outlines steps to reproduce results for schema inference, entity resolution and domain discovery with TableDC.
+One ready-to-use vector X.txt (for schema Inference) is given in `data/.
+Just use Step 3 below to get the clustering results.

 ### Schema Inference